sara-nl/singularity-course/run-docker.md

 >
 > * You just exited the container but looks like it is still hanging around.
 Can you explain?

 By default a container’s file system persists even after the container exits.
-This can fill up easily your disk space.
 To remove a container from your system you should run:

    ```sh
    docker rm my-container # replace 'my-container' with the container ID or name to be removed